reactjs/react.dev/src/content/reference/react/lazy.md

 const MarkdownPreview = lazy(() => import('./MarkdownPreview.js'));
 ```

 This code relies on [dynamic `import()`,](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) which might require support from your bundler or framework.
-Using this pattern requires that the lazy component you're importing was exported as the `default` export.
+Using this pattern requires that the lazy Component you're importing was exported as the `default` export.

 Now that your component's code loads on demand, you also need to specify what should be displayed while it is loading.
-You can do this by wrapping the lazy component or any of its parents into a [`<Suspense>`](/reference/react/Suspense) boundary:
+You can do this by wrapping the lazy Component or any of its parents into a [`<Suspense>`](/reference/react/Suspense) boundary:

 ```js {1,4}
 <Suspense fallback={<Loading />}>